Gellybean/Mathfinder-Bot/eval.md

 `expr` The expression to evaluate.

-`targets` *DM Role Only.* By using @mentions, you can eval multiple active characters at once.
+`targets` *DM Role Only.* By using @mentions, you can eval one or multiple active characters at once.

 cool?